The insider’s guide to Contemporary African art

 ‘My parents have been collecting modern and contemporary African art for 40 years, and the market is always changing,’ says Othman Lazraq, president of the Museum of African Contemporary Art Al Maaden (MACAAL) in Marrakech.

-The non-profit space, which aims to nurture a broader awareness of contemporary African art, opens to the public this month.
+The non-profit space, which aims to nurture a broader awareness of contemporary African art, opened to the public in early 2018.
 ‘We are cultivating the younger generation of artists through MACAAL LAB, which works with schools and universities, as well as offering three-month residencies to African artists.

 ‘Many African artists approach powerful topics with a sense of humour, and despite a lack of gallery infrastructure and cultural policy, there is a new network of professionals carving out a vibrant cultural landscape across the continent,’ Lazraq continues.
 ‘One example is the fantastic Senegal-based artist Fabrice Monteiro, who uses photography to address issues surrounding pollution and the pillaging of Africa’s natural resources.